sciZer0/7/v/README.md

 and so on.

-At the last slot (during each voting), all the Voting Power of the FOR bets are summarized and all the Voting Power of the AGAINST bets also are summarized.
+At the last slot (during each voting), the Voting Power of all the FOR bets are summarized and the Voting Power of all the AGAINST bets also are summarized.

-Plus, each decision is made by a margin of 5% – in other words, the Mandatory Margin is 5%.
+Plus, each decision is made by a margin of at least 5% – in other words, the Mandatory Margin is 5%.

-For example, if a vote on appointing a certain person (Public Address) on the position of Validator-Developer has accumulated in total:
+For example, if a vote on appointing a certain person (Public Address) on the position of Contributor has accumulated in total:

-for: 210,000,000,000 Voting Power
+FOR: 210,000,000,000 Voting Power
-against: 180,000,000,000 Voting Power
+AGAINST: 180,000,000,000 Voting Power

 then,

 the Voting Margin is 16.67%
 (210,000,000,000 / 180,000,000,000 - 1) * 100 = 16.67

+and,

 16.67% > 5%.